Manuito83/torn-pda/README.md

 * Have a look at your last few attacks, with simple statistics so that you can decide when/who to add to your common chaining targets.

 * Export targets as a backup or share them with other players

+* Create a friends list, with quick access to in-game messaging, trading and other important details.
+Also, add note to your friends' profiles.
+Backup functionality included.

 * Dark Mode